 Sao Paulo Travel Guide

-The city grew wealthy on coffee cultivation in the mid-19th century, thanks to the rich soil of the region, and the plantation owners took up residence in the bustling regional centre.
-Gradually the coffee barons diversified their interests and invested some of their wealth in local industry, resulting in a demand for labour and a resultant surge in immigrant population.
-Today 16-million proud 'Paulistanos' live in the congested, chaotic and cosmopolitan city centre and its sprawling surrounds.
+The city grew wealthy on coffee cultivation in the mid-19th century thanks to the rich soil of the region, and the plantation owners took up residence in the bustling regional centre.
+Gradually, the coffee barons diversified their interests and invested some of their wealth in local industry, resulting in a demand for labour and a resultant surge in the city's immigrant population.
+Today, 12 million proud Paulistanos live in the congested, chaotic and cosmopolitan city centre and its sprawling surrounds.

 Become our Sao Paulo Travel Expert

 We are looking for contributors for our Sao Paulo travel guide.
 If you are a local, a regular traveller to Sao Paulo or a travel professional with time to contribute and answer occasional forum questions, please contact us.